MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

   - Drivers or firmware issues

-  Hardware vendors and/or system administrators need to be engaged in the stage.
+Hardware vendors and/or system administrators need to be engaged at this stage.

 - **Query issues:** SQL Server is saturating disk volumes with I/O requests and is pushing the I/O subsystem beyond capacity.
 This causes I/O transfer rates to be high.
 In this case, the solution is to find the queries that are causing a high number of logical reads (or writes) and tune those queries to minimize disk I/O. Using appropriate indexes is the first best step to do that.
 Also keep statistics updated as they provide the query optimizer sufficient information to choose the best plan.
 Also, incorrect database design and query design can lead to increase in I/O issues.
 Therefore, re-designing queries and sometimes tables may help with improved I/O.